 The following Compensation Discussion and Analysis is designed to provide our stockholders with an understanding of our executive compensation philosophy and decision-making process.
-It discusses the principles underlying the structure of the compensation arrangements for our Chief Executive Officer, our Chief Financial Officer, and our other three most highly compensated executive officers who were serving as executive officers on December 31, 2021, collectively, our named executive officers (or "NEOs").
+Pursuant to the rules promulgated by the SEC, it discusses the principles underlying the structure of the compensation arrangements of our named executive officers (collectively, "NEOs") identified in the table below.
 Unless noted otherwise, any reference within the Compensation Discussion and Analysis to decisions made by the board of directors refers to the decisions made by the independent members of the board of directors only.
-This Compensation Discussion and Analysis primarily focuses on the compensation of our NEOs for 2021 that are identified in the table below.